Beginner Artisan Sourdough Sandwich Loaf

 Place the shaped dough into the prepared loaf pan, seam-side down.
 Cover it loosely with plastic wrap.

 If you choose to refrigerate overnight, do not proof after shaping.
 Dough will proof in refrigerator in pan, but will need additional proofing time at room temperature.
-Allow loaf to come to room temperature the next morning and proof 1-2 hours or until dough is risen over the edge of the pan and proceed with baking instructions as listed below.
+Allow loaf to come to room temperature the next morning and proof until dough is risen over the edge of the pan and proceed with baking instructions as listed below.

 If skipping overnight fermentation:

-Baking the Loaf
+Step 6: Baking the Bread

 Preheat your oven to 400°F (200°C) on convection bake.